Date of Award

 Scholarly Commons Citation

 Kriskovich, Horacio Esteban Sepic, "The Effects of Elasticity in the Foundation on the Flutter of a Metallic High Aspect Ratio Wing" (2009).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 107.